How to book Greek ferry tickets – Travel tips & info

 Do you need to book Greek ferry tickets in advance?

-However, if you’d like a cabin for your journey or a business class seat (check the seat types section below), pre-booking a ticket is a must, even during the low season.
-This is because the number of cabins and business class seats is limited, and booking in advance guarantees a reserved seat and a hassle-free journey.
+However, if you’d like a cabin for your journey or a business-class seat (see the seat types section below), pre-booking your ticket is essential, even during the low season.
+This is because the number of cabins and business-class seats is limited, and booking in advance guarantees a seat and a hassle-free journey.

 I always book my Greek ferry tickets in advance.
-This is because I want to be sure that I can travel the day I want, and having a ticket in hand (well, on my smartphone) means I have neither to worry nor queue on the day of departure.
+This is because I want to be sure I can travel on the day I want, and having a ticket in hand (well, on my smartphone) means I have neither to worry about nor to queue on the day of departure.
 Therefore, in my opinion, pre-booking a ferry ticket in Greece is the way to go.

 Is it cheaper to book Greek ferries in advance?

-No. Once the ferry tickets’ prices are announced, their price won’t change.
-Early-bird tickets are available, though, so if you book much in advance, you might have a slight reduction in the price.
-However, if a ticket costs, for example, 50 euros three months before traveling, it’ll also cost 50 euros if you buy it on the day of departure (given there’s availability, of course).
+No. Once the ferry ticket prices are announced, they won’t change.
+Early-bird tickets are available, so if you book well in advance, you might get a slight price reduction.
+However, if a ticket costs, for example, 50 euros three months before departure, it’ll also cost 50 euros on the day of departure (assuming there’s availability, of course).

 How much are the Greek ferry tickets?